-Waterfall comfort in an agile world: How to give Execs the answers they "used to get" now that you are agileJohn Hughes
+Waterfall comfort in an agile world: Give Federal Executives the answers they "used to get" before going agileJohn Hughes

 Your effective agile program can go downhill fast even in the most progressive Federal organization if executive leadership begins to think that the answers they used to get in the "Waterfall world" are no longer available to them in an agile world.
 Federal Executives have elevated reporting responsibilities and need to answer to the public, sometimes even to Congress itself, therefore pressures are high for proper communication flow.
 Don’t let your program get to the point where “agile just doesn’t work for us.”

 Requirements such as the OMB Exhibit 300 which updates the Federal IT Dashboard and Earned Value Management which is required for larger IT efforts put pressure on Federal executives.
 They understood how to request the information they needed before going agile, and their teams knew how to get it to them.
 Agile teams typically no longer create fully resourced project schedules, Gantt charts, and comprehensive requirements documents.
 Leadership gets frustrated when they can’t get a “straight answer” to questions they are used to having answered such as “what is the project schedule’s critical path showing,” or “are we staffed properly to complete all the remaining requirements by the end of the contract.”

 The answers are still there and the information is still available but the tools and methods by which we produce this information are now different.
 We need to be able to translate the questions being asked and help Federal executives understand how to better ask the questions to get what they are really looking for.
 Learn how to extract the necessary information from our agile toolset (Roadmaps, Story Maps, Backlogs, Velocity/Cycle Time, Burn charts, Journey Lines, User Stories, etc.) to give our Federal executives what they need to be successful meeting the myriad requirements applied to Federal IT programs.